photosynthesisdev/biscuitbuddy/README.md

 ## Known Bugs
 - Mobile audio doesn't work when you click!
 It uploads to backend properly, but doesn't process through OpenAI whisper properly.
-- Some spazy UI things here and there
+- Minor UI distortions
 - Mic appears to always be on once enabling, despite us not recording anything

 ## Future Work
 - Fix bugs !!
-- Start playing around with Gemini function tools more, see what cool things can get built.
-- Implement settings
-- Implement leaderboards
+- Further research into different Gemini function tools and determine features to advance the project
-- Add player accounts
+- Implement settings, leaderboards, and player accounts
 - Summarize key points at the end of conversations, and add that to all future prompts that user has with biscuit.
 - Add more characters to the game that players can swap in and out in place of biscuit
 - Setup messaging functionality with Biscuit, for those that don't like using their microphone
 - View past conversations with biscuit